What is it?

 - For diarrhea caused by Clostridium difficile: For preventing recurrence, 500 mg of Saccharomyces boulardii twice daily for 4 weeks along with antibiotic treatment has been used.

 - For diarrhea caused by Helicobacter pylori: 500-1000 mg of Saccharomyces boulardii daily for 1-4 weeks is most commonly used.

 - For diarrhea associated with HIV: 3 grams of Saccharomyces boulardii daily.

 - For traveler's diarrhea: 250-1000 mg of Saccharomyces boulardii daily for 1 month.

 - For diarrhea in people taking antibiotics: 250 mg of Saccharomyces boulardii once or twice daily for the duration of antibiotics has been used.

-- For general diarrhea: 250-750 mg of Saccharomyces boulardii daily for up to 5 days is most commonly used.
+- For rotaviral diarrhea: 200-250 mg of Saccharomyces boulardii twice daily for 5 days has been used.

 To learn more about how this article was written, please see the Natural Medicines Comprehensive Database methodology.

 - Remenova T, Morand O, Amato D, Chadha-Boreham H, Tsurutani S, Marquardt T. A double-blind, randomized, placebo-controlled trial studying the effects of Saccharomyces boulardii on the gastrointestinal tolerability, safety, and pharmacokinetics of miglustat.
 Orphanet J Rare Dis 2015;10:81.
 View abstract.